robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 1. Gather a sample of 100 dev set examples that your system misclassified. i.e., examples that your system made an error on.
 2. Look at these examples manually, and count what fraction of them belong to the issue class that you are trying to fix.

 If you have a few ideas what's causing low performance, you can efficiently evaluate all of these ideas in parallel.
 Andrew usually create a spreadsheet and fill it out while looking through 100 misclassified dev set images.
-Andrew also jot down comments that might help me remember specific examples.
+Andrew also jot down comments that might help him remember specific examples.
 To illustrate this process, let’s look at a spreadsheet you might produce with a small dev set of four examples:

 ![Error Analysis Table](pictures/error_analysis_table.png)